 Drama Type – Musical

 Musicals are different from opera.
-While lines are sung in opera, musicals contain dialogues interspersed with music and performances.
+While lines in opera are sung, dialogues in musicals are infused with music and performances.
 The main themes of musicals are-

-- Songs break up periods of conventional plot.
+- Firstly Songs break up periods of conventional plot.

 - Characters frequently sing in unison to express their emotions.